37th Division (United Kingdom): History

 The division took part in the Battle of the Ancre, the final stage of the Battle of the Somme, under the command of V Corps in the Fifth Army in November 1916.
-By this time Count Gleichen had left the division and his replacement, Major-General Scrase-Dickens, had fallen sick.
-Major-General H. Bruce-Williams (a Royal Engineer officer) had taken over and successfully commanded the division for the rest of the war.
+By this time Count Gleichen had left the division and his replacement, Major General Scrase-Dickens, had fallen sick.
+Major General Hugh Bruce Williams (a Royal Engineers officer) had taken over and successfully commanded the division for the rest of the war.

 By the year 1917, the division's brigades were rejoined as they wintered in the Artois sector.